Four-manifolds, geometries and knots: The case

-\begin{cor} Let $M$ be a finite $PD_4$-space with $\chi(M)=0$ and whose fundamental group $\pi$ is an extension of $Z$ by a torsion free normal subgroup $\nu$ whose indecomposable factors are isomorphic to fundamental groups of Haken, hyperbolic or Seifert fibred $3$-manifolds.
-Then $M$ is homotopy equivalent to a closed PL $4$-manifold which fibres over the circle. \end{cor}
+\begin{cor} Let $M$ be a finite $PD_4$-space with $\chi(M)=0$ and whose fundamental group $\pi$ is an extension of $\mathbb{Z}$ by a torsion-free normal subgroup $\nu$ which is the fundamental group of a closed 3-manifold $N$.
+Then $M$ is homotopy equivalent to the mapping torus of a self homeomorphism of $N$. \end{cor}

-\begin{proof} There is a homotopy equivalence $f:N\to M_\nu$, where $N$ is a 3-manifold whose irreducible factors are as above, by Turaev's Theorem.
+\begin{proof} There is a homotopy equivalence $f:N\to M_\nu$, by Turaev's Theorem.
 (See \S5 of Chapter 2.)
+The indecomposable factors of $N$ are either Haken, hyperbolic or Seifert fibred $3$-manifolds, by the Geometrization Conjecture (see \cite{[B-P]}).
 Let $t:M_\nu\to M_\nu$ be the generator of the covering transformations.
 Then there is a self homotopy equivalence $u:N\to N$ such that $fu\sim tf$.
-As each irreducible factor of $N$ has the property that self homotopy equivalences are homotopic to PL homeomorphisms (by [Hm], Mostow rigidity or [Sc83]), $u$ is homotopic to a homeomorphism [HL74], and so $M$ is homotopy equivalent to the mapping torus of this homeomorphism. \end{proof}
+As each aspherical factor of $N$ has the property that self homotopy equivalences are homotopic to PL homeomorphisms (by \cite{[Hm]}, Mostow rigidity or \cite{[Sc83]}), and a similar result holds for $\sharp^r(S^1\times S^2)$ (by \cite{[La]}), $u$ is homotopic to a homeomorphism \cite{[HL74]}, and so $M$ is homotopy equivalent to the mapping torus of this homeomorphism. \end{proof}

 The hypothesis that $M$ be finite is redundant in each of the last two corollaries, since $\tilde{K}_0(\mathbb{Z}[\pi])=0$.
 (See Theorem 6.3.)
-All $PD_3 $-complexes have virtually torsion free fundamental group, by Crisp's Theorem, and all known $PD_3 $-complexes with torsion free fundamental group are homotopy equivalent to connected sums of such 3-manifolds.
+All known $PD_3 $-complexes with torsion-free fundamental group are homotopy equivalent to 3-manifolds.

-If the irreducible connected summands of the closed 3-manifold $N=\sharp_i N_i$ are $P^2$-irreducible and sufficiently large or have fundamental group $Z$ then every self homotopy equivalence of $N$ is realized by an unique isotopy class of homeomorphisms [HL74].
+If the irreducible connected summands of the closed 3-manifold $N=\sharp_i N_i$ are $P^2$-irreducible and sufficiently large or have fundamental group $\mathbb{Z}$ then every self homotopy equivalence of $N$ is realized by an unique isotopy class of homeomorphisms \cite{[HL74]}.
 However if $N$ is not aspherical then it admits nontrivial self-homeomorphisms (``rotations about 2-spheres") which induce the identity on $\nu$, and so such bundles are not determined by the group alone.